-The scientific background for Walvis Ridge hotspot drilling is given at length in the Expedition 391 Preliminary Report (Sager et al., 2022), so only an outline is given here.
+The scientific background for Walvis Ridge hotspot drilling is given at length in the Expedition 391 summary chapter (Sager et al., 2023), so only an outline is given here.
 Walvis Ridge is a long, quasilinear ridge and seamount chain that stretches from the African margin to the active volcanoes of Tristan da Cunha and Gough Island (Figure F3).
 It is thought that Walvis Ridge volcanism began around 132 Ma with eruption of the Etendeka flood basalt.
-Because of the apparent age progression, Walvis Ridge was an early candidate for a hotspot ridge caused by plate motion over stationary mantle plume (Morgan, 1971, 1981).
+Because of the apparent age progression, Walvis Ridge was an early candidate for a hotspot ridge caused by plate motion over a stationary mantle plume (Morgan, 1971, 1981).
 It is one of only a handful considered to be a "primary" plume originating in the deep mantle (Courtillot et al., 2003).
-Early radiometric dates and reconstructions indicated that Walvis Ridge began with the hotspot at the Mid-Atlantic Ridge, where it formed the larger Walvis Ridge edifices along with Rio Grande Rise, a conjugate large igneous province (LIP) on the South American plate (O'Connor and Duncan, 1990).
+Early radiometric dates and reconstructions indicated that Walvis Ridge began with the hotspot at the Mid-Atlantic Ridge, where it formed the larger Walvis Ridge edifice along with Rio Grande Rise, a conjugate large igneous province (LIP) on the South American plate (O'Connor and Duncan, 1990).
 Around 70 Ma, the hotspot and Mid-Atlantic Ridge separated, with the hotspot ending up beneath the African plate, where it formed the seamounts and ridges of the Walvis Ridge Guyot Province (O'Connor and Duncan, 1990; O'Connor and Jokat, 2015a, 2015b).
-Subsequent geochronology studies have refined the age data to produce a tight linear trend of volcano age progression along Walvis Ridge and the Guyot Province (Figure F4) (Rohde et al., 2013; O'Connor and Jokat, 2015a; Homrighausen et al., 2019, 2020).
+Subsequent geochronology studies have refined the age data to produce a tight linear trend of volcano age progression along the Tristan-Gough-Walvis Ridge hotspot track (Walvis Ridge and the Guyot Province) (Figure F4) (Rohde et al., 2013; O'Connor and Jokat, 2015a; Homrighausen et al., 2019, 2020).